 Tactic 3: Exploiting weaknesses in Service Registry permissions to establish persistence

 Another means of establishing persistence while also allowing for privilege escalation is by way of modifying the parameters of services that start each time Windows is launched.
 If permissions aren’t configured correctly (remember the principle of least privilege) and allow the registry keys for a service to be modified, the ImagePath or binPath key can be modified to instead point to a malicious binary or a newly created one.
 Not only does this allow for the malware to launch at Windows startup, but it can then be run under a local system account with elevated privileges.
 Keep in mind that this behavior is common for many software installers and, if monitored for changes, can be a source of false positive hits.
 That said, it remains a great spot for malicious software to dig its heels into your endpoints.
 Any unknown software should be scrutinized if it is making changes to this part of the registry.

 What you can do to protect yourself

 Above all else, remember that knowledge is power.
-Don’t be afraid of the Windows registry; learn what it does and know that it’s not a super-secret “Holy Grail” type of vessel that no one can touch.
-Attackers are already using it against you, so you should know how to use it as well.
+Don’t be afraid of the Windows Registry; learn what it does and know that it’s not a super-secret “Holy Grail” type of vessel that no one can touch.
+Attackers are already using it against you, so you should understand it and be aware of what is normal and what is not.
 The better you know your operating system, the better equipped you’ll be to understand and defend against attackers.